oVirt/ovirt-site/source/develop/developer-guide/engine/engine-development-environment.html.md

 Check if all prerequisites are installed, refer to [prerequisites](#Prerequisites)

+* Don't forget to browse to the webadmin from a browser which the project was built to using the make command.

 ### IBM JDK

 There are [issues](https://code.google.com/p/google-web-toolkit/issues/detail?id=7530) when building oVirt engine using the IBM JDK.